nilay121/Covid-19-Analysis-using-python-and-PowerBI/README.md

 # Covid-19-Analysis-using-python-and-PowerBI
-I have used python for data cleaning,merging,etc and has used PowerBI to create a responsive dashboard for visualization
+As a task for the GRIPMAY21,I have used python for data cleaning,merging,etc and has used PowerBI to create a responsive dashboard for visualization